Nipple Reduction Surgery Cost & Information Guide

 What to expect from a nipple reduction consultation?

-If patients are considering a nipple or areola reduction and think this is the right procedure, the first step is to have an initial consultation.
+If patients are considering a nipple reduction and think this is the right procedure, the first step is to have an initial consultation.
 This is the time for patients to meet with a surgeon to talk through what the operation involves.
-This will take approximately 15 minutes to an hour.
+This will take approximately 15- 30 minutes.

-During the nipple reduction consultation, patients should discuss with the surgeon what they want to change about their nipples or breasts.
+During the consultation, patients should discuss with the surgeon what they want to change about their nipples or breasts.
 Patients should be as clear and open as possible about their concerns and expectations so that the surgeon understands exactly what it is the patient wants to achieve.
-The surgeon will consider their goals and may examine the nipples.
-They will then be able to tell you whether this procedure will give the results the patient is after.
-Alternatively, they may suggest a different procedure such as an areolar reduction, if they feel this is more appropriate.
+The surgeon will then carry out an examination of the nipples, areolas and breasts.
+They will consider the patient’s goals and advice whether this procedure will give the results you are after.
+Alternatively, they may suggest a different procedure if they feel that it is more appropriate and can give you the desired goal.

 The surgeon will also talk through the risks and complications of the surgery.
 They will need to ask the patient some questions to assess suitability for surgery.
 For example, they may ask: